not-nef/VocalScrollWheel/about.md

 # VolumeScrollWheel

-HJfods VolumeScrollWheel mod ported to geode by nef
+Hold alt and scroll to change the music and sfx volume!

-Hold alt and scroll to change the music and sfx volume
+This mod was developed by HJfod and ported by nef.